Our acts our angels are, or good or ill,

 They understand who have had sorrows,

-The sighs that refuse to be disposed of.
+The sighs that refuse to be cast out.

 But they are removed by Amida,

 And all I can say now is ‘Namu-amida-butsu, Namu-amidabutsu!’

 whose sinfulness knows no bounds,

 has been transformed into a Buddha!

 How grateful for the grace, and how happy!